If you live near near a lake,

 They were (and still are?) all the fashion.

 snag about lead acid batteries powering electrical devices is that they decline.

 year you are doing 5 mph – say for 6 hours – then the

 batteries need recharging.

 keep you going at 5 mph – but for less than 6 hours.

-year you loose range, then you loose top speed.
+year you lose range, then you lose top speed.

 can’t replace a single battery – they all need